sorush-khajepor/Sarray/README.md

 # Sarray 🌟

+Have you found yourself in the endless circle of writing for-loops in numerical projects?
 Sarray simplifies working with arrays in C++  💯.
 It dramatically decreases lines of code used for basic arithmetic operations 👌.
 It is a generic array and
-supports: +, -, *, /, negative, positive, dot product, std::cout, and explicit
+supports: +, -, *, /, negative, positive, dot product, std::cout, assignment, explicit
-type casting, and promoted implicit type casting 🤓.
+type-casting, and promoted implicit type-casting 🤓.

 ## Getting Started 🏁